 —

 Tools to remove.
 Applied after allowed_tools.
-Claude only
+All providers except Codex

 hooks